strudelbots/strudel-public/devops_scripts/README_template.md

 2. Change a few files in this branch (e.g., add/remove functionality, fix a bug, or just add a few lines).
 2. Commit your changes.
 3. Push your changes
-4. By default Strudel will run on every push ()
+4. By default Strudel will run on every push (you can change those here)
 4. Go to action tab in Github, you will see a new action running. `run strudel-for-logs`
 4. Strudel automatically adds the necessary logging code to the files you change in your branch.
+5. You can now 'pull' strudel changes to your local branch.
 5. When you open pull request, reviewers will see both the logging code and your business logic during the review.